giandata/forecast-app/README.md

 ## Web app developed with Streamlit & Prophet

 The application is a front end for Prophet forecasting algorithm.
+[Application link](https://share.streamlit.io/giandata/forecast-app/forecastapp.py)

 the section in the app follow the process of building and evaluating a forecast: